Semi-Supervised Clustering of Sparse Graphs: Crossing the Information-Theoretic Threshold: Semi-Supervised SDP

-\end{theorem} Here $K_\text{G}$ is an absolute constant called Grothendieck's constant.
-We consider the upper bound derived in \cite{Braverman2011TheGC},
+$K_\text{G}$ is an absolute constant called Grothendieck's constant.
+The inequality was initially proved as a fundamental tool in Functional Analysis.
+In this paper, we focus exclusively on the above matrix version in $\mathbb{R}^n$ and consider the following suboptimal estimate derived by \citep{Braverman2011TheGC},

-Notice that if we restrict the vectors $X_i$'s and $Y_i$'s to the unit sphere $\mathcal{S}^{n-1}$, the inequality still holds.
-Since $s,t$ are arbitrary, the left hand side of equation is the $\ell_\infty \to \ell_1$ norm of matrix $M$, which is
+Note that if we restrict the vectors $X_i$'s and $Y_i$'s to the unit sphere $\mathcal{S}^{n-1}$, the inequality is still true as any inequality valid for a set also holds for its subset.
+Since $s$ and $t$ are arbitrary, the left-hand side of inequality \eqref{eqn:infty21norm} is indeed the $\ell_\infty \to \ell_1$ norm of matrix $M$, which is

-This norm is also known as the cut norm, whose importance in algorithmic problems is well understood in theoretical computer science community.
-Now we can rewrite the theorem in the matrix form and combine it with the elliptope definition of SDP from equation \eqref{eqn:SDP_}. \begin{lemma} For arbitrary matrix $M \in \mathbb{R}^{n\times n}$, we have
+This norm is also known as the cut norm, whose importance in algorithmic problems is well understood in the theoretical computer science community.
+With the elliptope definition of SDP from equation \eqref{eqn:SDP_} and the consequential factorization of $X$ in equation \eqref{BMF}, we can rewrite the theorem in the following matrix form. \begin{lemma} For arbitrary matrix $M \in \mathbb{R}^{n\times n}$, we have

 \end{lemma}

 Next, we use Bernstein's inequality to establish a probabilistic bound on the cut norm of $A - \E A$ where $A$ is the adjacency matrix of $\G(n,\frac{d}{n})$.